Naval Air Station Willow Grove? In a Cessna 152?

 The first is if you're a pilot, especially a flight instructor, act on your instincts.
 If I had, Kate would never have been in such jeopardy.
 She told me once, for example, that she'd asked her instructor why they were doing a certain maneuver and his response was, "Because I told you so."
 I laughed that off as one of those you-had-to-be-there jokes.
 But when she later told me that they never used a check list, and he made her feel kinda foolish if she had to resort to one, I should have acted.
 Later, I found out they never used the shoulder harness (required), they never did a post flight debrief (required), they hadn't signed her off for solo before she went (required), etc. What other shortcuts did they take, say with required maintenance?

 The second moral to this story is if you're a student pilot you unfortunately don't know what you don't know.
 So don't buy flight training because it's cheap or just because it's conveniently nearby, as Kate did with no other criteria to judge by.
 Make sure your instructor gives you a thorough preflight and postflight debrief, on the ground not in the airplane.
 Sure you'll pay for the time, but ground instruction (should be) cheaper than flight instruction.
 If you don't like your instructor, ask to fly with someone else.
 A good pilot isn't necessarily a good instructor (but never vice versa).
 In the military you have to 'hack it' regardless of who's in the cockpit with you.
-Not so when you're paying good money for training that you and other's lives will depend on.
+Not so when you're paying good money for training that your and other's lives will depend on.

 I will always be grateful to whatever fate brought me together with this wonderful woman--indeed my days with her have defined my life.
-I'm even more grateful that she had the determination and luck to find a solution when she'd 'had a little problem'.
+I'm even more grateful that she had the determination and luck to find a solution when she 'had a little problem'.